trueMiskin/unstable-unicorns/thesis/6-artificial-agents.md

 The rule-based agent is a bit more complicated than the random agent.
 The reason is that there are a lot of different actions that we must implement.
 Which card should be selected to discard, and which one to destroy?
 Should we play a card, or should we activate an effect?

 We developed a rule-based agent based on a card tier list.
 Nearly every card game has a tier list of cards to measure a card's power.
-A tier list on the Reddit website [@tierlist].
+The used tier list can be found on the Reddit website[@tierlist].
 We interpret values in the S tier as zero, in the A+ tier as one and so no. Action selection is done by sorting cards by this tier list with additional changes.

-For example, when we need to choose a card to sacrifice then we want one of the downgrade cards first.
+For **sacrifice** effect, we want to select one of the downgrade cards first.
 This is easily done by changing the value of the card retrieved from the tier list.
 In the implementation, we used subtraction by 1000.
 On the other hand, we do not want to sacrifice upgrade cards, so we add 1000 to the card's value.

-A lot of functions are implemented similarly.
+When we need to select targets for **destroy** or **return** effect, we use the tier list and set our cards to lower priority by adding a value 100.
+However, we subtract 1000 for our downgrade cards (we did not want downgrade cards).
+On the other hand, for the opponent's downgrade cards, we add 1000.

+For **discard** effect, the card selection is based only on the tier list.
+We choose cards with the lowest tier.
+On the other hand, for **choose**, **pull**, **sacrifice**, save (the effect which saves some unicorn like Black knight unicorn card) and **steal** effects, the card order is reversed.

-Two methods are implemented a little bit differently.
-The first method is a decision if we should use the optional effect of the card.
-This method always returns true because there are no bad optional effects.
+When we decide if we should use the optional effect of the card, the method always returns true because there are no bad optional effects.
 Some optional effects are not good to activate every time, but the decision of when the effect is bad or good is not so trivial.

+For the decision of which effect should be activated (the effects can have variants), we randomly select one.
+When we move cards between the stables, random selection is also used.

-The second method is a decision on which card to play.
-This method uses the tier list, but instead of playing the best card, it plays the worst card.
+When we decide which card should be played, we use the tier list, but instead of playing the best card, it plays the worst card.
 The reason is that at the start of the game, other players will likely have some instant cards to disallow playing a good card.

+For choosing card location of agent cards, we play all cards except downgrades to our stable.
+The downgrade card will be played to the opponent's stable with the most unicorns.

+When we deciding when we play an instant card, then we do not "Neigh" our cards.
+Otherwise, if the card on the bottom of the stack is tier A+ or better, we play an instant card.

+Finally, when choosing the player for the effect, we select our agent if we can.
+Then we order the players by the number of unicorns in stable and select players with the most unicorns.

 All values are implemented as a float because the evolutionary agent will reuse the method implementation.